Course Catalog 2026-2027

 The facilities and services of the College will be available to all enrolled students, day and evening (except when restricted by judicial action).

-Fully aware that the value of the college experience for each student is greatly affected by personal life difficulties, needs and interests, the administration, faculty and staff of the College regard student services as an integral part of the total educational program.
+The College regards student services as an integral part of the total educational program.
 A conscientious effort is made to know students as individuals and to serve them accordingly.

 The Student Handbook describes specifically the student-related policies and programs at the College.
 Students are expected to be informed about the policies published in this catalog and in the Student Handbook as well as subsequent policies and information that may be published or posted during the school year.
 Policies of the College may, and often do, change since the College must maintain flexibility to serve its students.
 It is the responsibility of the student to read and understand the College policies.